Policies & Procedures

 Researchers in our Reading Room are encouraged to use cameras or cell phones to make reference copies.
 There is no charge for self-service photography.

-We also welcome requests for copies of up to 100 pages per researcher or researcher party per year.
+We also welcome requests for copies of up to 500 pages per researcher per year; this increase from our previous policy is due to limited researcher access due to COVID-19 concerns.
 There is no charge for this service.
-Unless otherwise requested, reproductions are made as PDFs, and delivered via email.
-High quality tiff images (usually for publication) are made at 600dpi resolution.
+Reproductions are made as PDFs, and delivered via email.
+We will accommodate specific, smaller requests for high quality tiff images made at 600dpi resolution.

 Materials in our collection are governed by copyright law; researchers are welcome to use materials in the public domain and to make fair use of copyrighted materials as defined by law.
+Determining copyright is the responsibility of the researcher.
 We do not require payment for permission to publish, but are always interested to hear how our materials are being used.
 As a matter of good scholarly practice, materials should be noted as being from Quaker & Special Collections, Haverford College, Haverford, Pennsylvania.
 Please include collection or image name and number as available.

 Please consult a staff member if you have questions.
 Requests must be made via our request form.
-Due to variable staffing, request queues, and request sizes, requests can take from 5-10 business days to complete.
+Although we strive to complete requests within two weeks, due to COVID-19, variable staffing, request queues, and request sizes, some requests can take longer.
 Requests are processed in order of receipt.

 Due to COVID-19 concerns, the Quaker & Special Collections reading room is closed.
 Please inquire before planning any research trips.
 Outside researchers are welcome to continue making research and reproduction requests, but these cannot be fulfilled until staff are again working on campus.